PedroBSB/Rlda/cran-comments.md

 * Running under: Windows >= 8 x64 (build 9200)

 ## R CMD check results
-There were no ERRORs but some WARNINGS.
+There were no ERRORs or WARNINGs.

+## Downstream dependencies
+There are currently no downstream dependencies for this package.